History of Science

 The papers of Louis Pasteur (1822-1895) are a small but important collection from Pasteur's closely related family and most likely represent those materials which did not find their way to the Bibliothèque Nationale in 1967, when Pasteur's immediate family donated his entire personal archive to that institution.
 The Ransom Center's collection contains four autograph manuscripts by Pasteur's son-in-law, René Valléry-Radot (1853-1933), totaling four hundred thirty-two pages, of the first published study of Pasteur's life and work.
 The manuscripts contain numerous autograph corrections and additions by Louis Pasteur himself.
 Also in the collection are books from Pasteur's library, with annotations and notes by him; books inscribed to him, including one from the Russian bacteriologist and Nobel laureate Elias Metschnikoff relating to his lecture on Phagocytosis and Immunity; books by and about Pasteur from his family's libraries; fifteen mounted photographs and prints, many of them with autograph notes by Pasteur, relating to the founding of L'Institut Pasteur; and a pen-and-ink portrait of Pasteur's associate, Dr. Roux, signed by the artist and subject.

-The Sir Owen Richardson Collection of the Atom contains twenty-seven hundred books, thousands of scientific offprints, and archival materials.
+The Sir Owen Richardson (1879-1959) Collection of the Atom contains twenty-seven hundred books, thousands of scientific offprints, and voluminous archival materials documenting the career and professional relationships of the Nobel-Prize-winning physicist.
 The Ransom Center's Albert Einstein (1879-1955) collection includes a large number of published works by and about him, one hundred thirty of his letters, three manuscripts of published papers, and unpublished manuscript notes on his "Unified Field theory."